 As is clear from the above story, Alzheimer’s isn’t just a family affair – it’s often a community one as well.
 The behavioral and cognitive changes can affect family members, coworkers, and caregivers; local clinics, churches, and community centers may play a role in identifying and assisting tribal members who are having trouble.

-There’s no simple solution to dementia – but the following 3 practices can help American Indian patients enjoy better outcomes:
+There’s no simple solution to dementia – but the following 3 practices can help Native patients enjoy better outcomes:

-The rising life expectancy for American Indian people is a fantastic development, one that can be tracked to the healthcare renaissance revitalizing Native American communities.
+The rising life expectancy for Native American people is a fantastic development, one that can be tracked to the healthcare renaissance revitalizing Native American communities.
 But the bittersweet side of that increase is a rising demand for compassionate eldercare.
-A better understanding of Alzheimer’s disease and other dementias is the first step to providing tribal elders with the respect, comfort, and quality of life they deserve.
+A better understanding of Alzheimer’s disease and other dementias is the first step to providing Native elders with the respect, comfort, and quality of life they deserve.